baburton/Inkpad/README.md

 If you're taking on a big change, I'd be happy to discuss design ideas or answer questions before you get too far along.

+To build Inkpad, you will need to set up [Carthage](https://github.com/Carthage/Carthage), which Inkpad uses to build and embed the Dropbox SDK.
+If you wish to test Dropbox functionality, you will also need to replace "xxxx" with a real Dropbox app key in Inkpad-Info.plist and Classes/WDAppDelegate.m.
+This Dropbox app should be set up with _App folder_ permissions, not _Full Dropbox_.

 Contributors
 ------------